Published: December 6, 2022

 Regarding semiconductor miniaturization, I talked about Moore’s Law and miniaturization, which is a major trend in semiconductor industry, in Vol. 1, and semiconductor processes and lithography, which is a key process for semiconductor miniaturization, in Vol. 2.
 In this volume, I would like to talk about how miniaturization has progressed.

-Volume 3 Semiconductor Miniaturization and International Technology Roadmap for Semiconductors
+Volume 3: Semiconductor Miniaturization and International Technology Roadmap

 Semiconductor Miniaturization and Process Name